pactochat/pacte/README.md

-# Pacte Xat
+# Aipacto

 **Español**: For the Spanish version of this README, see [`README`](./docs/README_es.md).

 ## Vision & Mission

-Pacte Xat is an open-source, AI-powered chat platform designed to revolutionize decision-making and transparency in local and regional governments.
+Aipacto is an open-source, AI-powered chat platform designed to revolutionize decision-making and transparency in local and regional governments.
 Our vision is to set a new global standard for AI in politics and governance, starting with Catalan-speaking regions and expanding internationally.
 By leveraging advanced language models (like Aina Kit's Salamandra-7b-instruct), we empower public administrations and citizens with data-driven insights and accessible civic engagement tools.

-### Why Pacte Xat?
+### Why Aipacto?

 - **Empower Local Decision-Making**: Provide local governments with tools to analyze regional data and plan effectively, outperforming centralized systems by focusing on hyper-local context.
 - **Enhance Transparency & Access**: Make complex information accessible and actionable for citizens, fostering trust and participation.